LET’S KEEP VERMONT GREEN

 In November 2001, Mount Holly voted to withdraw from JMSC/SWAC and address solid waste issues as a single municipality.
 Subsequently, they joined the Rutland County Solid Waste District.

-The highest priority in the ten-town solid waste management plan is to reduce toxicity and quantity of waste generated.
-The Plan proposes SWAC will address waste reduction, public awareness and education on a yearly basis.
-The goal will be to increase awareness of and participation in source reduction and reuse programs as well as recycling and composting.
-This will include providing information on special waste events, coordinating industry specific workshops, and disseminating information to households, schools and businesses on proper waste management practices.
+The highest priority in the SWAC solid waste management plan is to reduce the toxicity and quantity of waste generated.
+Under our current SWIP, SWAC addresses waste reduction, public awareness, and education on a yearly basis.
+Our goals include increasing participation in source reduction, reuse, recycling, and composting.